aminchole/aminchole.github.io/index.md

 15. ***Automatic SVM classification of sudden cardiac death and pump failure death from autonomic and repolarization ECG markers.***
 <br>
-Ramírez, Julia and Monasterio, Violeta and **Minchol&eacute;, Ana** and Llamedo, Mariano and Lenis, Gustavo and Cygankiewicz, Iwona and de Luna, Antonio Bayés and Malik, Marek and Martínez, Juan Pablo and Laguna, Pablo and others}
+Ramírez, Julia and Monasterio, Violeta and **Minchol&eacute;, Ana** and Llamedo, Mariano and Lenis, Gustavo and Cygankiewicz, Iwona and de Luna, Antonio Bay&eacutes and Malik, Marek and Martínez, Juan Pablo and Laguna, Pablo and others}
 <br>
 *In: Journal of Electrocardiology}, volume={48}, number={4}, pages={551--557}, year={2015}, publisher={Churchill Livingstone} }